-3.22 Once the Borough Council or the City Council formally register a planning application, a period of consultation is undertaken during which views on the proposed development can be expressed.
+3.22 Once the borough council or the city council formally register a planning application, a period of consultation is undertaken during which views on the proposed development can be expressed.
 This formal consultation period will usually last for 21 days.
 There are different types of consultation; this Statement of Community Involvement is concerned only with the consultation with the public including consultation with neighbouring residents, and community groups.
 Other types of consultation include consultation with statutory consultees, consultation with non-statutory consultees, and consultations required by government direction.
+Non- statutory consultees will be engaged in line with the requirements of the Planning Practice Guidance, which requires that the councils should consider whether there are planning policy reasons to engage other consultees who whilst not designated in law - are likely to have an interest in a proposed development.

-Public Consultation:
+Public consultation:

-What steps must the Borough Council and the City Council take to involve members of the public on planning applications?
+What steps must the borough council and the city council take to involve members of the public on planning applications?

-3.23 As far as applications for planning permission are concerned the Borough Council and the City Council are required by statute to undertake a formal period of public consultation, prior to deciding the application.
+3.23 As far as applications for planning permission are concerned the borough council and the city council are required by statute to undertake a formal period of public consultation, prior to deciding the application.
 Similar requirements exist for application for listed building consent, and some other types of applications.